adamhotep/misc-scripts/README.md

 ## cal
 A smarter `cal` wrapper that can handle month names, 9mo view, and nearest month.
 Try `cal -9`.

+## countdown
+Like `sleep` but counts down visually when interactive and unpiped.

 ## diffc
 Colored diff, uses `git diff --patience` if available.

+## gray
+Gray standard output, leaving standard error nice and visible.

 ## grepe
 A smarter multi-pattern `grep` wrapper.